Bakers' shops/bakeries and their produce, early 20th century UK

+Bryers was a German bakery shop.
 I well remember the baker whose name sounded to me like Brayer.
 His wife served in the front of the shop and he would come in from the back where he had been baking carrying a tray of loaves on his head.
 He was very fat.
 His wife never made conversation and her appearance was like that of so many women of the time: a long skirt, tight bodice, hair loosely taken away from her face and coiled onto the top of her head in a bun.
 She kept the bun covered with a white bun cover.

 Information on Breyer's bakers from the 1911 census

-The name of the other German baker sounded like Hungerer.
+The name of this German baker sounded like Hungerer.
 He had an assistant who helped in the shop and I have good reason to remember her.
 One day I went in there with my friends and on the counter was a large tray of homemade toffee, broken up for sale.
 One of my friends said, "I dare you to take a piece".
 It wasn't like me, but as nobody seemed to be around, I did.
 In a flash the assistant appeared and said, "You can put that back." and, "I'll tell your father of you".
 I was really scared because I thought she really would tell my father who was well known in Edmonton.
 He was an ambulance driver for the hospital and nephew of E G Cole who was chair of the Board of Guardians and owner of the local Pottery.
 In fact she never did tell on me, but I lived in fear for days.

 History of Curnock's bakeries

 My grandfather Alfred Curnock took over the bakery premises at 27 Silver Street from James Kilsby in 1898, as is evidenced by the following documents.
-It enlarges to a legible size on tap/click.

 During this time, they had opened a second shop in Fore Street, Edmonton